Ancient furniture: Furniture trade

 As trade routes developed timber became increasingly more valued.
 It was so valuable that the goods would only be loaded onto ships once they had already been paid for.
 The woods that were the most common to trade were oak, pine, cypress, fir, and juniper.
-Some woods, like cedar, began to be importer during the Early Dynastic period.
-Other began to be imported later, like how fir, pine, and juniper began being imported from Phoenicia in 2650 BCE.
+Some woods, like cedar, began to be imported during the Early Dynastic period.
+Others began to be imported later.
+Fir, pine, and juniper began being imported from Phoenicia in 2650 BCE.
 Trade relations between Lower and Upper Egypt existed around 3100 BCE.
 Egypt traded with other nations around 3300 2200 BCE.
-During the Fourth Dynasty Syrian timber, elm, ash, sycamore, and Lebanese cedar began to be imported from Syria.
+During the Fourth Dynasty, Syrian elm and ash timber, sycamore-fig wood, and Lebanese cedar began to be imported from Syria.
 Other places that wood could be imported from was the Eastern Taurus, Lebanon, Anti-Lebanon, Amanus, Anti-Taurus, Pontus, and Zagros Mountains.
 The best wood came from Cyprus, Macedonia, Thrace, and Italy.
 Egypt imported most of its coastal regions and mountains of Anatolia and Lebanon.
 Imported wood was more durable, which likely spurred the development of more grandiose buildings.
 Materials like lapis lazuli were mined.
 Many industries used this material; however, the furniture industry specifically used it to create exquisite furniture, which would then be exported to other nations.
 Metal like ivory, copper, wickerwork, glass beads, gold, silver, turquoise, malachite and stone were used to decorate furniture, resulting in furniture that was either blue, green, or polychrome.
 These materials would not just be imported from other countries, but they would also be exported back to those countries.
-This trade was so important that pharaohs would be gifted tin, copper, lapis lazuli, silver, wood at their coronation.
+This trade was so important that pharaohs would be gifted tin, copper, lapis lazuli, silver, and precious wood at their coronation.
 Such a practice became especially prevalent in the New Kingdom.
 Among the most important of these materials was bronze.
-It was introduced in the Middle Kingdom in the form of ingots and adopted due to its uses.
-This metal was used to make armrests, backrests, and side-panels easily.
-By 2000 BCE bronze tools were used.
-Bronze was replaced with Iron, which was introduced to Egypt through the Hyksos.
-Iron was more suited to the creation of furniture than bronze.
+It was introduced in the Middle Kingdom in the form of ingots and adopted due to its multifarious uses.
+This metal was used to make armrests, backrests, and side-panels for seats.
+Bronze tools had been in use since 2000 BCE, but eventually its role was largely replaced by iron, which was introduced to Egypt through the Hyksos.
+Wrought iron, being stronger and stiffer, started to be preferred for the creation of furniture over bronze.

 Conquest

-In times of conflict, would become scarce.
-This resulted in felled trees would constituting as loot.
-Sometimes wars were waged to gather resources.
+In times of conflict, wood becomes a scarce resource, and felling an enemy's trees can become a military objective.
+Ancient wars were often waged to gather resources.
 Thutmose III campaigned in Lebanon to gather cedar wood.
-During the coronation of a new pharaoh ready cut wood along with other metals would be sent by other nations as a gift.
-This would have been highly valuable due to the scarcity of wood in Egypt.
+For the coronation of a new pharaoh, ready-cut wood along with other metals would be sent by other nations as a gift, highly valuable due to the scarcity of wood in Egypt.
 Many nations would send these gifts, especially during the New Kingdom, when Egypt was one of the world's superpowers.